Better-HPC/keystone-python-client/docs/index.md

 ### CRUD Methods

-The `KeystoneClient` class provides methods for create, retrieve, update, and delete (CRUD) operations against each API endpoint.
+Dedicated methods are provided for create, retrieve, update, and delete (CRUD) operations against each API endpoint.
 These methods simplify data manipulation by automatically handling the request and response logic.

-The following CRUD methods are available for interacting with the API endpoints:
+CRUD methods adhere to the following naming scheme:

 | Method Name           | Description                                              |
 |-----------------------|----------------------------------------------------------|